DDFT-Modelling/SIRD/README.md

 ### How do I run tests? ###

 1. Please run [`AddPaths.m`](AddPaths.m) in the main folder.
-2. Run any file in this folder.
+2. Run any file in one of the following folders:

+[`Control Diffusive SIRD`](Control%20Diffusive%20SIRD): Parameter learning for diffusive SIRD.

+[`Control DDFT SIRD`](Control%20DDFT%20SIRD): Discovering nonpharmaceutical controls for the SIRD–DDFT model.

 ### Requirements (Matlab Versions)